 During this rowdy year as a Kansas cowtown, about 600,000 head of cattle were driven up the trail, and Newton became extremely rowdy.
 The popular gathering spot was Hyde Park, located south of the railroad tracks and west of Main Street.
 This area contained the largest saloons and the red-light district.
 It was so named because the “girls showed so much of their hide.”
 As the fledgling town did not yet have an official police force, violence and shootings were common in the summer of 1871, during which time several people were wounded, and about 12 were killed in shooting scrapes.

-The most notorious of which is the Newton Massacre also called the Hyde Park Gunfight.
+The most notorious was the Newton Massacre, also called the Hyde Park Gunfight.

 “The entire country east, west, and south of Salina and down to the Arkansas River is filled with Texas cattle… The bottoms are overflowing with them, and the watercourses with this great article of traffic… And the cry is, “still they come!”

 The Hyde Park Gunfight occurred at Perry Tuttle’s Dance Hall on August 20, 1871.
 The affair began when Billy Bailey and Mike McCluskie argued over local politics on August 11 in the Red Front Saloon.
 Both men had been hired by Newton authorities as Special Policemen to keep order in the city during the heated August elections.
 The argument turned into a fistfight that ended with two shots fired at Bailey, who died the next day.